MELI stock is an e-commerce giant that dominates its country much like Amazon and Alibaba. Lately, it’s been outperforming them both…

 We don’t typically cover Argentina stocks, and with good reason.
 After all, there are only 17 Argentina ADRs (American Depositary Receipts) that trade on major U.S. stock exchanges, and most of them are either very small, wildly underperforming—or both.
 MercadoLibre stock is neither of those things.

-MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $49 billion.
-Year to date, MELI stock is up more than 73%.
+MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $95 billion.
+In the last year, MELI stock is up 184%.

 Here’s what that looks like on a chart: